andrewvaughan/template-core/.github/CONTRIBUTING.md

 ### Software Development Lifecycle

 All contributions to the project **must** follow this Software Development Lifecycle (SDLC).
-Six (6) distinct phases make up the SDLC with each state represented by a different `State` label that matches one of the following:
+Six (6) distinct phases make up the SDLC, with each state represented by a different `State` label that matches one of the following:

 #### 1. `Pending Initiation`

 When [triage](#issue-triage) is complete, Issues are either approved or rejected.
 If approved, the Issue enters the `Pending Initiation` state.
 This means that the Issue is ready for development.

-Any Issue that's in the `Pending Initiation` state is free to for claiming and is one of the best ways to find an Issue to work on, for those wishing to contribute.
+Any Issue that's in the `Pending Initiation` state is free for claiming by a Contributor and is one of the best ways to find an Issue to work on, for those wishing to contribute.

 When a volunteer chooses to take a `Pending Initiation` Issue, they **must** put a comment on the Issue stating their interest, at which point a Project Maintainer can update the status label to `In Progress` and assign the Issue to the